 * Seek to improve their own abilities in working with youth.

 Any interested volunteer 4-H leader may belong to the association.
 All 4-H leaders within the county are invited to association meetings.
-Meetings are held in September, November, January, March, and May on the 3rd Tuesday, beginning at 7pm at the Victoria County Extension Office.
+Meetings are held in September, January, April, and July on the 2nd Tuesday, beginning at 6:00 pm at the VLS Hall (formerly Jaycee Hall, next to Victoria Community Center).

 The County 4-H Adult Leaders’ Association serves volunteer 4-H leaders.
 Leaders exchange ideas, discuss mutual concerns and help each other.
 Association meetings provide leaders with information about 4-H and working with youth.
 It is a time of learning, sharing and fellowship.